Next president of NHK vows to create programs people can trust | The Japan Times

 Asked about a series of managerial challenges facing NHK, including the launch of full-scale online simulcast services slated for next April, Maeda said, “I will study hard until taking office” as NHK president.

-In October 2018, the board severely warned incumbent NHK President Ryoichi Ueda after a program aired earlier that year that detailed Japan Post Holdings Co.’s inappropriate insurance sales practices, following a protest from the company.
+In October 2018, the board issued a severe warning to incumbent NHK President Ryoichi Ueda after a program aired earlier that year that detailed inappropriate insurance sales practices by Japan Post Holdings Co., following a protest from the company.

 “At the moment, I have no clear awareness of the issue,” Maeda said of the move by the board, which has been criticized for intervening and compromising the broadcaster’s independence.

-Maeda is a member of Shiki no Kai, a group of pro-Prime Minister Shinzo Abe business leaders.
+Maeda is a member of Shiki no Kai, a group of business leaders favorable toward Prime Minister Shinzo Abe.

 “It’s absolutely not the case that I’m close to a certain administration,” Maeda said, denying a media report that the prime minister’s office was behind his nomination.